escreven/liveimport/comparison/README.md

 LiveImport does not have a "automatically reload all" mode.
 For one thing, organizing notebook code with the relevant imports placed in cells with hidden or non-hidden magic is not inconvenient.
-More importantly, placing those imports in designated cells means LiveImport sees the actual Python import statements, and so can fully process them on reload.
+For another, LiveImport tracks modules reached by chains of imports, meaning fewer import statements are required in the notebook.
+But most importantly, placing those imports in designated cells means LiveImport sees the actual Python import statements, and so can fully process them on reload.

 Mode `complete` is